-Jaimie Isaac is a curator and interdisciplinary artist, member of Sagkeeng First Nation in Treaty 1 Territory and is of mixed heritage.
-She is the Chief Curator at the Art Gallery of Greater Victoria since September 2021, where she has curated Adorned and the Governor General Awards in the Visual and Media Arts 2021.
-Isaac is dedicated to making space for womxn, BIPOC, LGBTQ2S+ voices and decolonizing art and cultural institutions.
-She served as the Indigenous and Contemporary Arts at the Winnipeg Art Gallery for six years and has been in leadership positions in arts and cultural organizations as well as many independent projects.
+Jaimie Isaac is a curator and interdisciplinary artist, Anishinabe member of Sagkeeng First Nation and is of mixed heritage.
+She was the Chief Curator at the Art Gallery of Greater Victoria from 2021-2023, where she curated several shows; Adorned and the Governor General Awards in the Visual and Media Arts 2021 and Symbiosis (co-curated) and was dedicated to support making space for womxn, BIPOC, LGBTQ2S+ voices and continues to work on projects and ways to decolonize art and cultural institutions.
+She served as the Curator of Contemporary and Indigenous Arts at the Winnipeg Art Gallery for six years and has been in leadership positions in arts and cultural organizations and has mentored emerging curators in the field.
 Isaac holds a degree in Art History From University of Winnipeg and a Masters of Arts from the University of British Columbia focused on decolonizing gallery/museum practices.
-Exhibitions curated at the Winnipeg Art Gallery were Nahdohbii: To Draw Water (an international touring co-curated Triennial), Born In Power, subsist (co-curated), ᐃ (co-curated), Behind Closed Doors, organic, Insurgence Resurgence (co-curated) and Vernon Ah Kee: cantchant, Boarder X (National tour), We Are On Treaty Land, and Quiyuktchigaewin; Making Good, and in her tenure has managed touring shows, initiated many dynamic and sustained partnerships and programming.
+Exhibitions curated at the Winnipeg Art Gallery were Nahdohbii: To Draw Water (an international touring co-curated Triennial), Born In Power, subsist (co-curated), ᐃ (co-curated), Behind Closed Doors, organic, Insurgence Resurgence (co-curated) and Vernon Ah Kee: cantchant, Boarder X (National tour), We Are On Treaty Land, and Quiyuktchigaewin; Making Good, and in her tenure there managed touring shows, initiated many dynamic and sustained partnerships and programming.